Wolf spider fact sheet | Field of Mars EEC

 Avoid unnecessary pesticide use in gardens and outdoor learning areas.
 Watch wolf spiders carefully, but do not handle them or disturb their burrows, egg sacs or spiderlings.

-Wolf spider resting on bark and soil in natural ground habitat.
-Leaf litter, bark and logs provide shelter for wolf spiders and their prey.
+Male garden wolf spider resting on bark and soil in natural ground habitat.
+A male garden wolf spider resting on bark and soil.

 More invertebrate fact sheets